-Cairnwood Estate was designed by Carrère and Hastings in the Beaux Arts style.
-The meticulous decorative elements blend influences from classical Greek and Roman architecture with French Renaissance ideas.
+Created as an elegant sanctuary and private residence for 19th Century industrialist John Pitcairn and his family, Cairnwood Estate is an architectural masterpiece from the Gilded Age with meticulous decorative elements blending influences from classical Greek and Roman architecture with French Renaissance inspirations.
 The exterior of Cairnwood shows a mixture of rustic elements and high style.
-The overall effect is that of a majestic French chateau adapted to the conditions and requirements of American life during the Gilded Age.
+The overall effect is that of a majestic French chateau that is a spectacular setting available for weddings and special occasions.

-The estate consists of a main house, adjacent courtyard, garden house, and formal gardens.
-Just a few feet from Huntingdon Pike are the entrance gate and carriage house.
-In 1895, a stable, greenhouses, a pergola, three terraced gardens and access to many acres of farmland, surrounded by woodlands, completed the idyllic country home.
+Cairnwood was one of the firm’s earliest large scale country house commissions, and the only private estate designed by Carrère & Hastings still existing in the commonwealth of Pennsylvania.
+The Estate consists of a Main House, adjacent courtyard, Garden House, and formal garden.
+Just a few feet from Huntingdon Pike are the entrance gate and Carriage House.
+In 1895, a stable, greenhouses, a pergola, three terraced gardens, and access to many acres of farmland surrounded by woodlands completed the idyllic country home.